irinatu17/Holiday-Planner/README.md

 ### Structure

 In the “Map” section, I wanted them to be able to quickly access different establishments, such as accommodation, restaurants, attractions and shops, in a chosen city, providing a short information and external links to these places.
-In the “about” section, I wanted to give some instructions for users and showcase that they have a choice to plan everything by themselves or use our service.
-As well as that, I provided some information about the ideas and principles of TravelWithLove company to persuade the user to book the tour.
+In the “How it works” section, I wanted to give some instructions for users and showcase that they have a choice to plan everything by themselves or use our service.
+As well as that, I provided some information about the ideas and principles of HolidayPlanner company to persuade the user to book the tour.

 ### Skeleton